datatrigger/datatrigger/content/post/llm_assistant.md

 ## CI/CD

-The entire source code is in a single repo with a folder for each component: frontend, backend and llm-server.
+The entire source code is in a single repo with a folder for each component: `frontend`, `backend` and `llm-server`.
 Each push on the main branch affecting one of these folders triggers the build/publish of the corresponding component.
 For the frontend, I use Netlify's built-in continuous deployment feature.
 For the backend and the llm server, I use GCP's Cloud Build.

 #### Cloud Native Buildpacks